Teach English in Japan with the JET Programme

 JET Programme Age Limit Raised to 40

 The maximum age for applicants has recently been raised from 35 to 40 and may be raised further in the future.
 Applications must be made through the Japanese embassy in your home country.
-Average starting salary is ¥300,000 a month after tax.
+Average starting salary is ¥336,000 a month after tax and can increase to ¥396,000 over time.
 The program provides opportunities for travel, cultural immersion, and language study as part of the job.

 Although minimum contract conditions apply to all JETs, such as the minimum 20 days of vacation per contract year, actual work conditions vary widely.
 Every ALT is assigned to one or more Japanese Teachers of English (JTE) who is the primary teacher for that class.
 For some ALTs, this means their job involves little more than modeling dialogues from the textbook; for others, especially those who stay on for more than one year and show interest and aptitude, the JTE may allow the ALT the freedom to design and teach his or her own classes.
 For people considering a career in education, your time on JET may be considered as teaching experience by boards of education in your home country or abroad.